-The Writing & Speaking Center offers graduate students appointments with any of our consultants and up to two-hour appointments with any of our graduate consultants.
-Graduate students are limited to one two-hour appointment with a graduate consultant per week, but are welcome to make appointments with our undergraduate consultants for their remaining three (3) hours.
-All students are limited to five (5) hours of support a week.
+The Writing & Speaking Center offers graduate students appointments with any of our consultants.
+Graduate students may receive up to one and a half (2-45 minute appointments) hours of writing & speaking/presenting support two days per week.
+Graduate students are limited to two 1.5 hour appointment per week, but are welcome to make appointments with our consultants (up to 1 appointment a day) for their remaining two appointments.

 In addition to one-on-one consultations, the University Writing & Speaking Center offers specialized support to dissertators and thesis writers.

-The Writing & Speaking Center offers a program to graduate students who are working on theses and dissertations.
-Thesis and Dissertation Writing & Speaking Fellows allow graduate students the option to be paired with the same consultant over the course of one semester (3 visits minimum) or a full year (5 visits minimum).
-Initial meetings between graduate students and their Thesis and Dissertation Writing & Speaking Fellow include planning a working agenda for the semester or academic year.
+The Writing & Speaking Center offers a program to graduate students who are working research projects with significant presentation and/or writing components: Presentation And Writing Support (PAWS) for graduate students.
+(This program was formerly called the DATA, or Dissertation and Thesis Assistance, program.)
+This might include research proposals (including funding requests), theses, dissertations, research articles for publication, conference presentations, job interview presentations, and more.
+PAWS allows graduate students the option to be paired with the same consultant over the course of one semester (3 visits minimum) or a full year (5 visits minimum).
+Initial meetings between graduate students and their PAWS fellow include planning a working agenda for the semester or academic year.

 Consultations will accommodate individual graduate student’s writing and speaking/presenting needs and process, according to their graduate schedule.
 Graduate students can use consultations to improve literature reviews, methodology sections, formatting, organization, readability, or any other aspect of writing and speaking/presenting.

 PAWS fellows are limited, so requests are encouraged at the beginning of academic semesters for priority consideration.

 Graduate writing groups

 The Writing & Speaking Center is hosting facilitated writing groups for graduate students working on theses, dissertations, grant proposals, presentations, or article submissions.